MistyWhisper/MistyWhisper/README.md

 :computer:Pursuing opportunities to develop expertise in data analysis and algorithms.
 Firmly believe that technological advancement should be a catalyst for the progress of whole humanity equally.

-:write:Continually developing ideas for articles to publish on my [blog](https://mistywhisper.site/).
+:bookmark_tabs:Continually developing ideas for articles to publish on my [blog](https://mistywhisper.site/).
 However, I am working on improving my ability to express myself clearly.

 ## Programming Website Account
 ---